dynamsoft-docs/barcode-reader-docs/parameters/reference/return-barcode-zone-clarity.md

 # ReturnBarcodeZoneClarity

-`ReturnBarcodeZoneClarity` is a parameter to specify whether to return the clarity of the barcode zone.
+`ReturnBarcodeZoneClarity` defines whether to return the clarity of the barcode zone.
 It is defined as below:

 | Value Type | Value Range | Default Value | Template Structure Type |
 | ---------- | ----------- | ------------- | ----------------------- |